boezzz/ridewithgps-mcp/README.md

 ### Development Roadmap
 - Utilize OAuth for secure user authentication
-- Deploy MCP server to Smithery/Glama for distribution
+- Deploy the MCP server to Smithery/Glama for distribution
+- Incorporate geospatially-aware track points; currently, only the number is displayed
+- Make pagination optional; it would also be helpful to return trips in descending order by departed time instead of updated time.

 ## License